Something went wrong

 Resources for eligible patients with commercial, private, employer, or state health insurance marketplace coverage:

-• Co-pay assistance: Eligible, commercially insured patients may pay as little as $0 per month for INLYTA.
-Limits, terms, and conditions apply.* Patients may receive up to $9,450 per product in savings annually.
-There are no income requirements, forms, or faxing to enroll
+• Co-pay assistance: Eligible, commercially insured patients may pay as little as $0 per month for their Pfizer Oncology treatment.
+Limits, terms, and conditions apply.* Patients may receive up to $10,000 per product in savings annually

 • We can assist patients with searching for financial support from alternate funding resources, which may include financial assistance through Extra Help, a Medicare Part D Low-Income Subsidy (LIS) program

-Help identifying resources for patients without any form of health care coverage who may be eligible:
+Help identifying resources for eligible patients without any form of healthcare coverage:

 • We can check patient eligibility for Medicaid and help them understand how to apply

-• Patients who do not qualify for Medicaid may receive free medication through the Pfizer Patient Assistance Program or at a savings through the Pfizer Savings Program.
-Patients must be eligible and reapply as needed
+• Patients who do not qualify for Medicaid may receive free medication through the Pfizer Patient Assistance Program.† Patients must be eligible and reapply as needed

 Access & Reimbursement Assistance